No bake strawberry tart

 This strawberry tart recipe is one that took me a while to develop to the point of being really happy with it.

 That’s not to say I won’t adapt it down the track, I mean that’s half the fun of recipe development.
 Our recipes evolve with us to suit our needs at any particular point in time.

-And as with all of my recipes, you can use whatever sweetener you prefer.
-I actually used all three of my favourites in this recipe.
+- And as with all of my recipes, use your preferred sweetener.
+I actually used all three of my favourites in this recipe!